softwarewright/aws-solution-architect-professional-notes/solutions-architect-professional-2020/02-networking/README.md

 - Physical layout of AZs and regions
 - VPC concept and how to create
 - How to create private and public subnets
-- Know what a NAT is and what "Disable source/Destination Checks means"
+- Know what a NAT is and what "Disable Source/Destination Checks means"
+    - This means that the EC2 must be the source or the destination of traffic that it sends or receives.
+However in the case of a NAT instance the purpose of it is to send and receive traffic though the source and destination is not itself.
+Therefore you must disable source/destination checks.
 - Route table and routing terminology (default routes, local routes)
 - IPv4 Addressing and Subnet Mask Notation (/16, /24, etc)
 - Intermediate networking terminology (MAC address, port, gateway vs router)